VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `JingetTelephoneBox`: Render a tel input on the page.

+`JingetColorBox`: Render a color input on the page.

+`JingetDateBox`: Render a date input on the page.

+`JingetDateTimeLocalBox`: Render a datetime-local input on the page.

+`JingetHiddenBox`: Render a hidden input on the page.

+`JingetMonthBox`: Render a month input on the page.

+`JingetTimeBox`: Render a time input on the page.

+`JingetUrlBox`: Render a url input on the page.

+`JingetWeekBox`: Render a week input on the page.

 `JingetDatePicker`: Render a JingetDatePicker on the page.
 You can set `Culture` and `EnglishNumber` properties.

 `JingetDateRangePicker`: Render a JingetDateRangePicker on the page.
 You can set `Culture` and `EnglishNumber` properties.